-Open source seeds are part of a new initiative that I and a number of colleagues have developed over the past few years.
+Open source seeds are part of a new initiative that a number of colleagues have developed, beginning in about 2011.
 While many of the new varieties and germplasm sources we develop in our program at UW-Madison will be released through standard channels via licenses to seed industry partners, we began releasing a very small amount of germplasm through an open source framework in 2014.
 The goal of this open source seed is to ensure it remains in the public domain for anyone’s use to grow, save, sell, replant, or breed.
 On April 17, 2014, we released 37 varieties (including two open pollinated carrot varieties developed here at Wisconsin) that came from seven different breeding programs around the country.
 By the summer of 2015, that number had grown to over 65 varieties that were sold by more than 11 seed companies.
 Now the initiative has over 500 varieties of more than 50 crops that are sold by more than 50 seed companies.
 Details of the effort can be seen at osseeds.org.
 OSSI is also a not-for-profit entity that focuses on education and outreach about open source seeds.

 An article in Crop Science by several of us involved in the effort is posted here: Luby et al., 2015.